DuncanWalter/vitrarius/README.md

 import { view, pluck, inject, compose } from 'vitrarius'
 ```

-Optics are executed using the 'view' function once created.
+Optics are executed using the `view` function once created.

 ``` javascript
 let object = {};